Skip to main content Skip to footer

 Jean Berthet-Bondet has been working his land since 1984.
+With modest 15ha of 30-year-old vines, the estate may be small but is steeped in history and heritage.

-With a humble 15 hectares of 30 year old vines, this estate may well be small but it is steeped in history and heritage.
-Half of Jean's land is in the Château Chalon appellation which is home to the Savagnin grape, renowned for making the revered Vin Jaune.
-A unique wine that has seen a resurgence of popularity in recent years, but has always been appreciated by the knowledgeable few.
+Half of Jean’s land is in the Château Chalon appellation – home to the Savagnin grape, renowned for making the revered Vin Jaune.
+Exclusive to the Jura, this wine is harvested late and then aged in barrel for over six years.
+During this time a voile, or layer of yeast, forms on top of the wine, endowing it with a distinctive flavour of walnuts, hazelnuts and green almonds.
+A unique wine that has seen a resurgence of popularity in recent years, Vin Jaune has always been appreciated by the knowledgeable few.

 Viticulture